Asteski/WinMac/README.md

 - **Spotlight-like quick launcher**

-PowerToys brings a MacOS Spotlight-like functionality to Windows with PoweToys Run.
+PowerToys brings a MacOS Spotlight-like functionality to Windows with PowerToys Run.
 It allows users to quickly search for files, applications, and settings on your system.

 By pressing a customizable hotkey combination (alt+space by default), a search bar appears, enabling users to type their query and quickly launch or access the desired item without navigating through menus or directories.
 Besides PowerToys run, this utility allows for many customization, improving your workflow in many different ways.